Indigenous Knowledge Project – Consultations

 About the Consultation topics:

 - Establish an Indigenous Advisory panel – An Indigenous advisory panel of Aboriginal and Torres Strait Islander people could assist IP Australia with handling IK in the IP system.
-We want to hear your views on the functions and membership of a Panel.
-The Consultation paper sets out some of the issues we are thinking about.
+The Consultation paper sets out some of the issues involved.
 An executive summary of research by Terri Janke and Company also looks at options, based on existing international and domestic models.

 - Declare the use of IK in new innovations – There is no requirement in the patent system for applicants to disclose if they have used genetic resources or IK.
 This can make it difficult for traditional custodians or owners of the IK to see if it is being used or commercialised by others.
 We are exploring new disclosure requirements for patents and plant breeder's rights.
-Our consultation paper asks about what a disclosure requirement could achieve, and when it should apply.
+Our consultations asked what a disclosure requirement could achieve, and when it should apply.

 - Explore interest in authenticity labelling – The way products or services are labelled helps consumers understand their options and make informed choices.
 We want to understand from Indigenous businesses what sort of labelling could support authentic Aboriginal and Torres Strait Islander arts and crafts, as well as products in other sectors such as traditional or bush foods and medicines.
 Labelling could be one part of solving the issue of inauthentic products.